Study PMBOK 8 tailoring decision tree for PMP 2026: uncertainty, regulation, team maturity, governance, delivery approach, and fit traps.

 Explanation: A is best because it combines several signals instead of overreacting to one.
 C ignores regulation and capability concerns.
 B assumes regulation eliminates all adaptive logic.
 D postpones needed structure.

-After this section, move into context-based tailoring so the decision tree becomes more concrete.
-When your practice misses come from overusing a favorite method label, use the free PMP 2026 practice preview on web and check whether the stronger answer read the environment before naming the approach.
+After this section, move into Tailoring by Context so the decision tree becomes more concrete.
+When your misses come from overusing a favorite method label, use the PMP 2026 practice page on external practice and check whether the stronger answer read the environment before naming the approach.